Quasi-hyperbolic planes in relatively hyperbolic groups: Separation of parabolic points and horoballs

 Let us show $(2)$.
-Uniform quasi-convexity of the horoballs is clear.
+Uniform quasi-convexity of the horoballs is a consequence of Lemma \ref{hor-qconv}.
 If $H$ is a left coset of a peripheral subgroup in $\cP_2$, then it is quasi-convex in the Cayley graph $\Gamma$ of $G$ \cite[Lemma 4.15]{DSp-05-asymp-cones}.
 What is more, by \cite[Theorem 4.1($\alpha_1$)]{DSp-05-asymp-cones}, geodesics in $\Gamma$ connecting points of $H$ are transversal with respect to $\cP_1$.
-Therefore, by Lemma \ref{tranqgeod} they are quasi-geodesics in $X(G)$.
+Therefore, by Lemma \ref{tranqgeod} they are quasi-geodesics in $X$.
 We conclude that $H$ is quasi-convex in $X$ since pairs of points of $H$ can be joined by quasi-geodesics (with uniformly bounded constants) which stay uniformly close to $H$.